toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Clear Selection

 Adds an option to the transaction edit drop-down menu to clear the current selection.

+## Deselect Transactions on Save

+Deselects all transactions after any transaction is saved.

 ## Easy Transaction Approval